rdcar/titanic/README.md

 This repository is dedicated to the Kaggle competition "Titanic: Machine Learning from Disaster".
 The goal of this project is to predict the survival of passengers on the Titanic using various machine learning models.

-## Project Overview

-The sinking of the Titanic is one of the most infamous shipwrecks in history.
-On April 15, 1912, during her maiden voyage, the RMS Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
-This sensational tragedy shocked the international community and led to better safety regulations for ships.

-One of the reasons that the shipwreck led to such loss of life was that there were not enough lifeboats for the passengers and crew.
-Although there was some element of luck involved in surviving the sinking, some groups of people were more likely to survive than others, such as women, children, and the upper-class.

-In this project, we aim to apply machine learning techniques to predict the likelihood of survival based on passenger data.

-## Data

-The data for this competition is available at [Kaggle Titanic Competition](https://www.kaggle.com/competitions/titanic/data).
-It includes information about the passengers, such as age, sex, class, and more.

 ## Contributions

 This repository is intended for educational purposes and personal growth in the field of data science and machine learning.
 Contributions and suggestions are welcome.